Sensory Activities : Simple Halloween Sensory Bin

-The base for our sensory bin is black beans.
+The base for sensory activities is black beans.
 If you are feeling brave or lucky enough to have kids who don’t like candy corn, throw in some of those for color.

 Since, this sensory bin is going to be a simple one, baby A and I did it together.
 We poured the black beans together and she played with just those for a while feeling them and pouring them between their hands.
 Then we added some creepy crawlies in there but didn’t stop with only spiders.
 We even have a stray rhino in there.